import collections

 )

-if hasattr(dataframe, "partitions"):
+if hasattr(data, "partitions"):

-if isinstance(dataframe, dask.dataframe.DataFrame):
+if isinstance(data, dask.dataframe.DataFrame):

-ddf = dataframe
+ddf = data

 else:

-f"Unsure how to handle type {type(dataframe)}"
+raise NotImplementedError(f"Unsure how to handle type {type(data)}")

 ddf.map_partitions(

-functools.partial(_write_partition, client=client), meta=dataframe._meta
+functools.partial(_write_partition, client=client), meta=data._meta

 ).compute()